bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 So far, you have learned how animation can be used to add interactivity and responsiveness to a web page.

-Eventually, you\'ll be able to create amazing animations with CSS.
+Eventually, you&apos;ll be able to create amazing animations with CSS.

 But to get started, this video will introduce you to two properties with which you can create basic animations.